Direktes Licht

 Alles Wichtige über Pflanzenleuchten für Zimmerpflanzen - FARBIO® - Nachhaltige Bio-Flüssigdünger aus Hamburg

-What light spectrum do your indoor plants need?
+What light spectrum do your houseplants need?

-In order to find a suitable and, in the best case, inexpensive plant lamp for plants, it is important to understand certain terms and processes.
+In order to find a suitable and, ideally, inexpensive plant lamp for plants, it is important to understand certain terms and processes.
 Plants need sunlight for photosynthesis, which in turn is essential for plant survival and development.
-From the full color spectrum of sunlight, plants mainly utilize the red and blue light spectrum.
-The red light spectrum is particularly needed for flower and fruit development, while the blue light color is responsible for general plant growth.
-A suitable light source for plants does not only have to have these two color spectra and thus be a special plant light, because light sources such as fluorescent tubes with so-called daylight white, pure white, neutral white and cold white also cover the spectra that plants need.
-Our normal light bulbs in our living room are mostly warm white and therefore not suitable.
+From the full color spectrum of sunlight, plants mainly use the red and blue light spectrum.
+The red light spectrum is particularly needed for flower and fruit development, while the blue light color ensures general plant growth.

 Buy the right plant lights

-Use plant lights
+Use plant lamps

 Philodendron on windowsill

-Signs that you need a grow light
+Signs that you need a plant lamp

 Plant light = generally more leaf mass